mrbrins82/mrbrins82.github.io/kaggle_indeed.md

 Let's take a look at the top 25 companies in terms of total job listings broken down into artificial intelligence, machine learning, and data science jobs.
 <center><img src="./assets/images/top_companies.png" alt="top companies" width="700" height="350" />
 </center>
-This is a pretty interesting plot.
-Here we have the top 25 companies in terms of number of total job listings.
-It's not surprising to see companies like Apple, Google, or Twitter in the list, but it is interesting to see what types of jobs these companies are hiring for.
+It's not surprising to see companies like Apple, Google, or Twitter in the list, but this plot sheds light on what types of jobs are more in demand.
+At least for these top 25 companies, data science jobs don't look to be as prevalent as artifiacial intelligence jobs.
+So, to a job seeker looking to work for a larger well known company, they could have a better chance if they are looking for AI as a career.
+We can also gain some insight about what types of companies these are.
 For example, Udacity Inc. is purely looking to fill artificial intelligence positions.
 Twitter, and McKinsey & Co. are only looking for data science and machine learning positions.

 What are some of the most common job titles that people are hiring for?
 <center><img src="./assets/images/top_titles.png" alt="top titles" width="700" height="350" />